What Is Work Function In Photoelectric Effect

 Trends and Latest Developments

 Another area of interest is the use of surface modification techniques to control the work function.
-For example, the deposition of thin films of alkali metals or metal oxides can significantly alter the work function of a material.
+And for example, the deposition of thin films of alkali metals or metal oxides can significantly alter the work function of a material.
 These techniques are being used to improve the performance of electronic devices, such as solar cells and field-emission displays.

 Tips and Expert Advice